Anwarvic/Speaker-Recognition/README.md

 The output of this step can be found at `feat` directory inside the `outpath` directory defined in the configuration file as YAML variable.

-You can download the features used in my model from [here](http://www.mediafire.com/file/03o7i80o7a2taza/feat.zip/file).
-After downloading, you should extract them at directory defined as the `inpath` YAML variable.
+You can download the features used in my model from [here](http://www.mediafire.com/file/03o7i80o7a2taza/feat.zip/file) (32MB).
+After downloading, you should extract them at directory defined as the `outpath` YAML variable.

 ### 4. Choosing Model
 In Sidekit, there are different models that we can train.
 I haven't been able to implement all the models, but the following are the ready ones: